Shasties/catherine_character_mods/README.md

 # catherine_character_mods
-Change P1/P2 for Catherine Classic.

-Character models are stored as .nif files and are available under the CatherineClassic Steam Folder.
-Assets can be moved around and replaced for multiplayer.
-CLI tool.
+This is a graphical tool for reskinning Catherine Classic.
+It supports changing P1/P2 character models and various block assets.